Become a leader in your local community

 ARU sits within some of the most vibrant and exciting cities in the UK and welcomes students from across the region, the country and from around the world to enjoy and thrive in the cities student and local community.

 We want all ARU students to be proud of the cities they have chosen to learn in, feel welcomed into the local community and contribute to the cities shared success.

 Like everywhere you decide to live, our cities and communities experience issues and problems that we need to solve.
-Cambridge and Chelmsford are no different, but WE CAN do something about it.
+Cambridge and Chelmsford are no different, but you can help do something about it.

-Find out what the local issues in your cities are and how YOU can 'Mark Your Mark' on your local community below:
+Find out what the local issues in your cities are and how YOU can help your local community:

 Rowing on the River Cam Corpus Christi College Punting on the River Cam

 The first official game of football with rules similar to the rules we use now was played in Cambridge in 1848.